Simcha Jacobovici is a multi award-winning documentary director and producer, as well as a New York Times best selling author and a lecturer.

 Jacobovici has hosted three seasons of the internationally acclaimed series “The Naked Archaeologist.”
 His most recent feature documentaries, “The Lost Tomb of Jesus” (with James Cameron) and “The Resurrection Tomb Mystery” continue to make headlines around the world.

 An Israeli-Canadian, Mr. Jacobovici is fluent in four languages: English, French, Hebrew and Romanian.
-He is married and is the father of five children, ranging in age from seven to eighteen.
+He is married and is the father of five children, ranging in age from nine to twenty.